Prawinkumarjs/Altium-Projects/IR_Sensor/README.md

 - View the project on Altium 365: [IR Sensor Project](https://prawin-kumar.365.altium.com/designs/1F216A43-F43D-4A52-BA83-09DA4D9E49DF#design)

 ## License
-This project is open-source under [Your License].
+This project is open-source under [MIT License](https://opensource.org/license/mit).
 Feel free to modify and enhance the design.